 Idea #4.
 What are your users do after they login?
 But for that, you would need to implement the login tracking.
 Ask a developer to push the login event to the Data Layer every time a user logs in.
 Then send that event to GA4.
 If you want to learn more about custom event tracking with GTM and GA4, my course for beginners is exactly what you need.

-Path Analysis in Google Analytics 4: Final words
+Path Exploration in Google Analytics 4: Final words

-Compared to flow reports in Universal Analytics (GA3), path analysis definitely has some improvement.
+Compared to flow reports in Universal Analytics (GA3), path exploration definitely has some improvement.
 Just the ability to do reverse pathing is worth a try.

 If some of this blog post’s content was a bit difficult to follow, I recommend watching my Youtube tutorial.
 Topics like these, in my opinion, are learned best when you combine text + video.